The Best Success Tips For New Real Estate Agents We Could Find Online

 Keep your clients (and potential customers) up to date on your life in real-time via Twitter.
 You'll be surprised by how much you can say in just 140 characters when you respond to relevant inquiries from your followers or recount your journey.

 Whether you want to work your way up from being a sales agent or become a broker yourself, there are tons of different skills you need to know—and even more that come into play during the post-selling process.
-One key for success is always keeping things in perspective; while selling houses will be at the center of what you do every day (at least until the business starts rolling), most of your time will actually be spent on building contacts and marketing yourself rather than convincing people they should buy homes.
+One key to success is always keeping things in perspective; while selling houses will be at the center of what you do every day (at least until the business starts rolling), most of your time will actually be spent on building contacts and marketing yourself rather than convincing people they should buy homes.